Synsbasen/synsbasen-api-ruby/README.md

 ### Callbacks
 The library supports callbacks for the following events:
 - `after_request` - called after the request has been made.
-The callback receives the response object (which is a `Faraday::Response` object) as an argument.
+The callback receives the response object (which is a `Net::HTTPOK` object if successful) as an argument.

 To register a callback, use the following syntax in your initializer: